 Coping with difficult situations is not just tied to learning to handle them, but also in how we resolve them.

-To understand this a bit more, lets imagine a group of children playing at a playground with their adults nearby.
+Children learn how to express emotions from adults.
+To understand this a bit more, let’s imagine a group of children playing at a playground with their adults nearby.
 Remember, children are learning their coping skills from the adults in their lives!

 In this scenario, two kids are playing, and run over to a slide.
 One child gets there faster than the other.
 The second child is bothered that they are now second to go down the slide and tries to push the other child out of the way.
 Nearby, the adults are watching this play out and their coping skills go into effect.